Undergoing a Tonsillectomy or an Adenoidectomy Can Help Lower Risk of Infection

 What Can I Expect after Tonsillectomy?

 Following surgery, it is very important to watch for infection and closely monitor your throat for rare but serious complications.
 The most common issue following a tonsillectomy is a very sore throat.
 All patients are given prescription pain medicine and an antibiotic following surgery, in liquid form.
-Tylenol may be given instead of the prescription medicine, although ibuprofen and aspirin containing products should be avoided since these may cause bleeding.
+Tylenol® may be given instead of the prescription medicine, although ibuprofen and aspirin products should be avoided since these may cause bleeding.
 If these or other post-operative side effects do not ease over time, you should contact our office immediately.